-There is no listing for my fall birthday – another good use for the book: pairing up birthdays with Catholic beverages – but when I was a boy we almost always deferred my parties to All Hallows’ Eve, for which Foley suggests two “diabolic” cocktails mentioned elsewhere in his book: Black Devil (rum, sweet vermouth, and a black olive) and Satan’s Whiskers (gin, dry and sweet vermouth, OJ, and orange Curaçao).
+There is no listing for my fall birthday (another good use for the book is pairing up birthdays with Catholic beverages), but when I was a boy we almost always deferred my parties to All Hallows’ Eve, for which Foley suggests two “diabolic” cocktails mentioned elsewhere in his book: Black Devil (rum, sweet vermouth, and a black olive) and Satan’s Whiskers (gin, dry and sweet vermouth, OJ, and orange Curaçao).
 For some, obviously, bitter is not better.

 Foley has a nice anecdote about trick-or-treating.
 His father used to take the kids out: they brought their bags.
 He carried a shot glass: “As the kids were being given candy at the house of a friend, my dad would grin and hold out the glass.”
 He adds that it was good for his father’s sobriety that the Foleys didn’t have many friends.